biopython/biopython.github.io/wiki/Active_projects.md

 ### Roche 454 SFF parsing in Bio.SeqIO

 See [Bug 2837](http://bugzilla.open-bio.org/show_bug.cgi?id=2837), based on code from Jose Blanca.
+Recently merged into the trunk and should be included in Biopython 1.54 onwards.

 ### Open Enhancement Bugs